RyogaLi/ryogali.github.io/_posts/2018-08-15-Monte-Carlo.md

 ---
 layout: post
-title:  "what are we talking about when we talk about Monte-Carlo simulation"
+title:  "What I Talk About When I Talk About Monte-Carlo simulation"
 tags: [Coding, Bioinformatics, Algorithms]
 ---